donalharrison/no1_system/docs/characters/Traits.md

 Skills: Computers, Current Events, Deceive, History, Linguistics, Navigate, Persuade, Research, Science, Streetwise, Survival

-Magic: Rime, Mentis, Torrent
+Power Skills: Rime, Mentis, Torrent

 ## Steady

 Represents a character's resilience, determination, and mental fortitude, influencing their ability to endure challenges, resist stress, and stay focused under pressure.

-Skills: Athletics, Composure, Focus, Investigate, Lead, Perceive
+Skills: Athletics, Composure, Endure, Focus, Investigate, Lead, Perceive

-Magic: Lux,  Tellus
+Power Skills: Lux,  Tellus

 ## Uncanny

 Encompasses supernatural or extraordinary abilities, intuition, and a character's connection to the mysterious and unexplainable, granting them unique insights and powers.

-Skills: Destroy, Endure, Intuit, Luck
+Skills: Destroy, Intuit, Luck, Resist

-Magic: Aether, Nihil, Vivus
+Power Skills: Aether, Nihil, Vivus

+# Starting Traits

+Players choose from (or roll to determine if you're not a coward) the following arrays to apply to their characters' starting Trait scores.
+The scores can be applied to the Traits in any order the player wishes.

+** 1: 4 - 2 - 1 - 0 - 0 **
+** 2: 3 - 3 - 1 - 0 - 0 **
+** 3: 3 - 2 - 1 - 1 - 0 **
+** 4: 3 - 1 - 1 - 1 - 1 **
+** 5: 2 - 2 - 2 - 1 - 0 **
+** 6: 2 - 2 - 1 - 1 - 1 **

 # Defenses & Grit